Jill Gomez: Opera

-Gomez was outspoken about the "international opera circus" and had no ambition to sing at the largest houses, preferring smaller venues such as Zürich where there is sufficient rehearsal time.
-She appeared in Jean-Pierre Ponnelle's production of Lucio Silla there, conducted by Nikolaus Harnoncourt.
-She also sang Arne cantatas with Jaap Schröder and Concerto Amsterdam.
-She took part in Mahler's Symphony No. 2 with the Israel Philharmonic under Solti.
-As well as recording of Ravel, with Boulez she performed the Webern Opp.
-13 and 14 song cycles.
+Gomez was outspoken about the "international opera circus" and had no ambition to sing at the largest houses, preferring smaller venues such as Zürich Opera where sufficient rehearsal time was offered.
+She appeared there in Jean-Pierre Ponnelle's production of Mozart's Lucio Silla, conducted by Nikolaus Harnoncourt.

-In 1995 Gomez created the lead role of the Duchess of Argyll in Powder Her Face.
-Her recording of the latter role was nominated for a Grammy Award, and in Allmusic Erik Eriksson wrote: "Gomez's portrayal is a tour de force, alternately opulent and unhinged.
-She achieves the difficult task of making a figure of ridicule into a person who evokes sympathy from the listener."
-Alongside The Knot Garden and The Voice of Ariadne, she was also in the premieres of Miss Julie (William Alwyn, 1979) and Maddalena (Prokofiev, radio, 1980).
+In 1995, Gomez created the lead role of the scandalous Duchess of Argyll in Powder Her Face by Thomas Adès, at the Cheltenham Music Festival.
+The recording of the production, with the original cast and the composer conducting, was nominated for a Grammy Award.
+Erik Eriksson wrote for AllMusic: "Gomez's portrayal is a tour de force, alternately opulent and unhinged.
+She achieves the difficult task of making a figure of ridicule into a person who evokes sympathy from the listener".
+She also took part in radio premieres, performing the title role of William Alwyn's Miss Julie in 1977, alongside Benjamin Luxon and Anthony Rolfe Johnson, conducted by Vilém Tauský.
+Alwyn was so pleased with her performance that he composed his song cycle Invocations for her.
+She also sang Prokofiev's Maddalena first on radio, in 1980.